 If you want to learn more about how to create a vision for yourself or how to set up good goals, I recommend you check the Creation Voyage section of my free Self-Growth Journey program.
 Over there, you can download a free workbook with a complete set of practical exercises that will set you on a path to setting up goals and creating a vision.

 Step 2: Gather Materials for Your Board

-Now that you have a list of goals derived directly from your life’s vision, start to gather materials to back them up.
-Take the first goal and visualize how it would look like.
+Now that you have a list of goals derived directly from your life’s vision, you can start to gather materials to back them up.
+Take the first goal and visualize what it would look like.

 Here are some examples.

 If one of your goals is to own a big home one day, search for pictures of beautiful houses and find one that speaks to you.

 Perhaps your goal is to change your body to look a certain way.
 Find pictures of people who look like that.

 Or maybe your goal is to strengthen your relationship with your spouse and lead a better life together.
 Find an image that speaks to that, such as one of two people holding hands and walking down the beach.